dbrandenburg/dockerht/README.md

 NOTE: This software is still under development and in "Experimental State".

-DockerHt (Docker HTTP tenant) is an easy solution to build and deploy a high number of web applications based on Docker to a single host.
+DockerHt (Docker HTTP tenants) is an easy solution to build and deploy a high number of web applications based on Docker to a single host.
 This is perfect for small web applications, prototyping and testing.

 It makes use of the Docker API with docker-py and includes a setup procedure to run Hipache, a full featured distributed proxy